Pose Priors from Language Models: Experiments

 \section{Experiments}

-We conduct experiments on several datasets in the two-person and one-person settings.
-In this section, we first provide important implementation details and a description of the quantitative metrics that we use to evaluate our method and previous approaches.
-We then present quantitative and qualitative results demonstrating that \methodname refines pose estimates to capture semantically relevant contact in each setting.

-\para{Implementation details.} Following prior work on two-person pose estimation \cite{muller2023generative}, we use BEV~\cite{sun2022putting} to initialize the poses since it was trained to predict both the body pose parameters and the placement of each person in the scene.
-However, on the single person yoga poses, we find that the pose parameter estimates of HMR2~\cite{goel2023humans} are much higher quality, so we initialize the body pose using HMR2.
+\para{Implementation details.} Following prior work on two-person pose estimation \citep{muller2023generative}, we use BEV~\citep{sun2022putting} to initialize the poses since it was trained to predict both the body pose parameters and the placement of each person in the scene.
+However, on the single person yoga poses, we find that the pose parameter estimates of HMR2~\citep{goel2023humans} are much higher quality, so we initialize the body pose using HMR2.

-We use the SMPL-X~\cite{SMPL-X:2019} body model and GPT4-V \cite{gpt4} as the LMM with temperature $=0.7$ when sampling from it.\footnote{We access GPT4-V, specifically the \texttt{gpt-4-vision-preview} model, via the OpenAI API: \href{https://platform.openai.com}{platform.openai.com}.
-We use the ``high'' detail setting for image input.} We report results with LLaVA as the LMM in \S~\ref{sec:supp-llava}.
-We use the Segment Anything~\cite{kirillov2023segany} as the segmentation model, used to remove extraneous people in the image (we only apply this step for FlickrCI3D, since other datasets are from motion capture).
-We set $N=20$ samples in all of our experiments.
+We use the SMPL-X~\citep{SMPL-X:2019} body model and (unless specified otherwise) GPT4-V \citep{gpt4} as the LMM with temperature $=0.7$ when sampling from it.
+GPT4-V refers to the \texttt{gpt-4-vision-preview} model in the OpenAI API: \href{https://platform.openai.com}{platform.openai.com}.
+In the OpenAI API, we use the ``high'' detail setting for image input.
+Appendix~\ref{sec:supp-quant} provides results using other prompts and other LMMs (LLaVA \citep{liu2024llavanext}, GPT-4o) and a running time analysis.
+Unless otherwise specified, we set $N=20$ samples.
 For all of our 2-person experiments, $f=1$, while $f=10$ in the 1-person setting.
 We set $t=2$ for the experiment on the CHI3D dataset and $t=N$ for all other experiments.
-We set $\lambda_{\text{LMM}} = 1000$ in the 2-person experiments, and $\lambda_{\text{LMM}} = 10000$ in the 1-person setting.
-In the two-person case, all other loss coefficients are taken directly from \cite{muller2023generative}.
-In the one-person case, we find that removing the GMM pose prior and doubling the weight on the initial pose loss improves optimization dramatically, likely because the complex yoga poses are out of distribution for the GMM prior.
-These hyperparameters and our prompts were chosen based on experiments on the validation sets.
-Furthermore, following~\cite{muller2023generative}, we run both optimization stages for at most 1000 steps.
-We use the Adam optimizer \cite{Kingma2014AdamAM} with learning rate 0.01.

-For other implementation details such as prompts, the list of coarse regions in each setting, and additional differences between the 1- and 2-person cases, please refer to \S~\ref{sec:supp-method}.
+The hyperparameters and our prompts were chosen based on experiments on the validation sets.
+For other implementation details refer to Appendix~\S~\ref{sec:supp-method}.